borgeswbo/AR-Zoo/README.md

 ## License & Credits

 - 3D model used for educational purposes only
-- Built by William Borges as part of a school awareness project
+- Built by William Borges as part of a school project
 - [Model-Viewer](https://github.com/google/model-viewer) under Apache License 2.0

 ---